 PROTECTING OUR ENVIRONMENT

 Ensuring strong environmental protections for our communities has been at the forefront of Paul's legislative career.
-Whether that is protecting agricultural workers from the harmful impacts of pesticide applications, addressing chemical runoffs in our drinking water supplies, or modernizing our Forest Practices Act, Paul knows we must continue working feverishly to reduce our greenhouse gas emissions and transition towards a clean energy economy.
+Whether that is protecting agricultural workers from the harmful impacts of pesticide applications, addressing chemical runoffs in our drinking water supplies, or incentivizing solar and energy storage, Paul knows we must continue working feverishly to reduce our greenhouse gas emissions and transition towards a clean energy economy.
 Over the years Paul has championed many pieces of legislation to address climate change and has enjoyed working closely with allies of the environmental community to bring the best policies forward.

 FIGHTING FOR WORKING OREGONIANS